Sunlighter/LrParserGen/README.md

 allow serialization, it should be possible to cache parser tables somewhere, in a file or database for example, but that also is not implemented at present.

+The class `IntParseTableData` contains generated parse tables for a grammar.
+This class now has a static `TypeTraits` property, and it is possible to use the type traits to serialize instances of the class.
+The class includes a rather large dictionary mapping item sets to states, but since the immutable parser state doesn&rsquo;t use this dictionary, it is now optional, and may be dropped before serialization.
+(However, keeping it around might help with error reporting, because it is possible to use it to determine which grammar rules expect which nonterminals.)

 My &ldquo;lexical analyzers&rdquo; currently split on whitespace, which makes the lexers easy to write, but this means you have to put spaces everywhere in the input to separate the tokens.